How to Incorporate Drones into Your Photography / Videography Business: An Interview with UAV Coach Flight Training Instructor Cher Brown

 You also need to get familiar with your settings in order to get professional shots, and avoid using auto settings.
 I always adjust my settings manually so I can get exactly the shot I’m envisioning.
 This year we’ve worked hard on having some classic shots that we can easily set up and execute quickly so that we don’t waste a lot of battery life.
 So far it’s been working out really well.

-Want to schedule a flight training class with Cher to improve your drone skills and knowledge?
+Want to schedule a flight training class to improve your drone skills and knowledge?
 Fill out the form here to request a training or get more information.

 If you’d like to talk to others who have added drones to their professional photography / videography business, or just want to continue the discussion about this interview, hop into this thread on the UAV Coach community forum.